alexander-digett/digett/src/pages/insights/great-content-wasted-if-there-no-focus.md

 title: 'Great content is wasted if there is no focus!'
 templateKey: blog-post
 date: 2012-01-06T15:52:01.000Z
+category:
-category: Design, SEM and SEO, UX Design
+  -Design, SEM and SEO, UX Design
 alias: great-content-wasted-if-there-no-focus
 summary: >
  You have a message to share, a product to sell, a service to offer — but it may be all for nothing if your website doesn't have focus.
 When we design a website, we are always looking to focus our client's message so that the message can be heard over the "noise" of our culture.